dgoldsb/synergy-jointpdf/researchlog.md

 ### resilientpdf.py

-* X Altered the nudging technique: instead of shifting the mean, we just add a normal distribution, making sure that we don't train with a bias
+* Altered the nudging technique: instead of shifting the mean, we just add a normal distribution, making sure that we don't train with a bias
     * Now we train to resist a nudge, not to compensate one specific nudge (which would not result in resilience)
     * Essentially we now sample from a different, noisier normal distribution (adding two normal distributions)
-* Jaccard
-* x Option to take out self-loop
+* Added option to take out self-loop
 * Changed cost function
     * Compare MI nudged and unnudged in $t + \delta t$
-* X Toch basinhopping als optie toevoegen
+* Added basinhopping after all (untested)
-* x Geef list of lists aan KNN
+* I give KNN a list of lists now, so it evaluates the entire system at once

+## Sunday 2017/04/23

+### resilientpdf.py

+* Added improved logging to a debug file

+### setup.sh

+* Created a setup script
+    * Pulls latest commit in master from submodules
+    * Touches the \_\_init\_\_.py files where necessarry

+## Up next

+* Jaccard
 * Add MSE term

-## Saturday 2017/04/22

-### resilientpdf.py

-* Logging to debug file
 * Pickling resulting system with a good dataset generated with these params
 * Store optimization results over time in a log pickle